Hermetic Programming: Parameterizing Access to State

 Hermetic programming languages enforce the “no ambient authority” rule as a semantic language property.

-Live Values are Capabilities
+Live Values Are Capabilities

 In a hermetic programming language, live values are capabilities.